 This will be the fun part of the process.
 In this step, you’ll go through the magazines that you’ve collected to find pictures that represent your goals.
 It’s my favorite part because, in a way, you get to see your future life.
 Look for bright, vibrant images of your dream house, car, clothes, whatever you want!
 It’s your vision board.
 The important thing is to have your goals with you so that you know exactly what you’re looking for.

-Now, when you’re putting together a financial vision board, you may also include charts.
+Now, when you’re putting together a financial vision board, you may also include money savings charts.
 For instance, if you’re paying off debt you may want to include a debt payoff coloring chart that tracks your progress.

 Anything that inspires you to reach your goals is worth putting on your vision board.
 So grab your scissors and start cutting out those images to add to your board.